aaronp/slicing-pie/readme.md

  * deploy the contract via Makefile ✅
  * dapp: 🦕
    * 1. Set the contract address if there isn't already one in local storage ✅
-   * 2. list allocations and show the pie / listed allocations
-   * 3. Allocate pie to a grunt
+   * 2. Allocate pie to a grunt ✅
-   *   3.1 keep a name/address mapping in local storage
+   *   2.1 keep a name/address mapping in local storage <- MVP, just have a text-area with <name>:<address> mappings ✅
-   * 4. Show a pending table for pending allocations
-   * 5. add an 'approve' button if our address is an admin or owner
-   * 6. fix the contract so that the same admin who created the allocation can't also approve it.
+   * 3. list allocations and show the pie / listed allocations
-   * 7. list all contract events
+   * 4. list all contract events

 # Command-line User Interface